sk1210/GESTURE-BASED-USER-INTERFACE/README.md

 Gesture of hand are detected using 2 colour (Blue and Green ) .
 Colour markers are pasted on finger .
 The click operation is performed when 2 fingers (one finger and thumb ) are touched .

-Sample Sxreenshot are in screen shot folder .
+Sample Screenshot are in screen shot folder .